 Make your FREE reservation now at firstname.lastname@example.org

-UnderMain invites you to attend Critical Mass III: In The Mid this March.
+UnderMain invites you to attend Critical Mass III: In The Mid March 15th & 16th.
 In its third iteration, after being hosted in Lexington and Louisville, the conversation will now move to Northern Kentucky to be held at The Carnegie Center in Covington.
 The Critical Mass Series is based in a common desire to create a platform for critical thinking in the arts: including artists, art critics, and curators.

 UM is partnering with The Great Meadows Foundation and INhouse and their second Critic-in-Residence, Natalia Zuluaga.
 During her residency she will make studio visits to a number of artists in the region as part of the foundation’s goal to help strengthen and support the critical growth of Kentucky artists.